iPROS Urban Planning

 Free membership registration

-By applying a titanium dioxide aqueous solution, which is the raw material for photocatalysts, to the ceilings and walls of buildings, it exhibits effects such as dirt resistance, deodorization, antibacterial properties, antiviral properties, and mold prevention.
-When light hits the surface of the indoor photocatalyst application, reactive oxygen species are generated on the surface, breaking down organic substances that cause dirt and odors into harmless water and carbon dioxide.
-Additionally, the surface of the outdoor photocatalyst application utilizes a hydrophilic effect, where rainwater spreads thinly under the dirt, contributing to self-cleaning as the dirt flows away with the water, thus maintaining the building's aesthetic and reducing cleaning costs.
-Since the raw material for the photocatalyst, titanium dioxide, is inorganic, it does not degrade due to ultraviolet rays or other factors, and its effectiveness continues for a long time.
+■Titanium Dioxide Raw Material By coating a titanium dioxide aqueous solution, which serves as the raw material for photocatalysts, on the ceilings and walls of buildings, it exhibits effects such as dirt resistance, deodorization, antibacterial properties, antiviral properties, and mold prevention. ■Indoor Photocatalyst When light hits the surface of the indoor photocatalyst, reactive oxygen species are generated on the surface, decomposing organic substances that cause dirt and odors into water and carbon dioxide, rendering them harmless. ■Outdoor Photocatalyst When rain hits the surface of the outdoor photocatalyst, a hydrophilic effect causes water to spread thinly beneath the dirt, contributing to self-cleaning as the dirt flows away with the water, thus maintaining the building's aesthetics and reducing cleaning costs. ■Duration of Photocatalytic Effect Since titanium dioxide, the raw material for photocatalysts, is inorganic, it does not degrade due to ultraviolet light or other factors, and the effect continues for a long time as long as the coating substrate's paint surface or wallpaper does not peel off.
+A glass coating on floor tiles creates a strong water-repellent surface.
+The water-repellent effect prevents the penetration of waste water such as urine, making it easier to remove dirt and reducing odors caused by bacteria and other sources.

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)